 A consultant familiar with prevailing rates can advise when to go out for bid and evaluate the offers you receive.
 Anything that can be done to shorten the decision making and contract execution processes benefits you the consumer.
 Due to market volatility, energy offers can usually be honored for less than a day before they must be refreshed.
 Customers who source on their own tend to have much longer decision-making windows and that results in suppliers adding risk premiums to their bids.
 The longer it takes to make a decision, the greater exposure there is to rising prices.
 That exposure is known as "Value-at-Risk" or "Execution Risk" and can be mathematically calculated at a desired confidence level, for a select period of time based on recent market volatility.
 See this newsletter to learn more about Value-at-Risk.

-The table below shows the tasks and typical man-hours needed by a client trying to issue a Request for Proposal themselves.
 Sourcing energy internally costs man-hours that could be spent elsewhere in your organization.
 An energy consultant should not be viewed as an added cost, or a threat to someone's job security, but instead someone that does the heavy lifting while leaving you the power to make decisions.

-As you can see, a company's avoided "soft-cost" is significant and worthy of retaining a consultant, but it pales in comparison to the added savings produced by their ability to negotiate lower supply rates.
+A company's avoided "soft-cost" is significant and worthy of retaining a consultant, but it pales in comparison to the added savings produced by their ability to negotiate lower supply rates.
 In addition to saving you time and effort, energy experts know how to write technically sound RFPs and sequence online reverse auctions.
 The proper use of technology produces tremendous price-discovery and a hyper-competitive environment amongst suppliers vying for your business.
 Online reverse auctions in the hands of experienced professionals have consistently outperformed the results from traditional paper-based RFPs.
 With no out-of-pocket cost and no obligation to accept an offer, that business model ties your consultant's success directly to yours.